physicistharish/GAN_Event_Generator/README.md

 This code has been tested with the free version of the Google Colab, and the computer specifications are, \
 Processor : AMD Ryzen 5-2500U running at 2.0 GHz \
 RAM : 8 GB \
-The queries related to this code can be sent to rajabragadhee@gmail.com \
-The changes, if any, will be updated soon.